npmcdn-to-unpkg-bot/movie-api-app/readme.md

 ###Add on: Used Typeahead jQuery plugin, select dropdown options (actor, movie, etc.), modal with summary info.

-###See http://docs.themoviedb.apiary.io/ for api information.
+###See http://docs.themoviedb.apiary.io/ for api information, or call Michael Bay for additional upcoming movie information.